pj8912/WebRTC-concept/README.md

 # WebRTC-concept
 WebRTC  basic concept with demo

-In this demo we will connect two browswers which will be 2 peers and allow them to share data using RTCDataChannel
+In this demo we will connect two browsers which will be 2 peers and allow them to share data using RTCDataChannel

 let one browser be peer1 and other be peer2